G-Hood/ECE-Handbook/📖Books/📘Fundamentals of Electric Circuits/📑Chapter 2.md

 >The above equation algebraically describes this principle.
 For N number of branches the sum of currents 1 to N, must be equal to 0.
 For usual convention this is that **current entering a node is positive**, **current leaving a node is considered negative.**

 >[!summary] [[Kirchhoff's Laws#Kirchhoff's Second Law|Kirchhoff's Second Law]]
 >Similar to Kirchhoff's First Law, the second law is based on the conservation of energy.
-This law states that the **algebraic sum of all voltage around a closed path is zero**
+This law states that the **algebraic sum of all voltage around a closed path is zero**.

 >